 #2 Walk on the famous Brighton Pier

 Brighton Pier (previously named Palace Pier) was opened in 1899 as a pleasure pier.
 It’s full of shops, eateries, home to the amusement park, small casino and more.
 Most of the food sold there include seafood, fish, chips and ice cream.
-Also, the pier is overlooking the Brighton beach providing very nice views around.
+The pier is overlooking the Brighton beach providing very nice views around.
+It’s an area bustling with life and if you like people watching – that’s the place to be.

 #3 Chill on the Brighton beach